Incoherence as Oracle-less Measure of Error in LLM-Based Code Generation: Defining Error and Incoherence

 \section{Defining Error and Incoherence}

-We consider the task of automatically generating a function implementation from a natural language specification.
+We consider the task of automatically generating a program from a natural language specification.
 Formally, given a textual description $d$ of a programming task, a code generation system $\coder$---treated as a black-box stochastic process---samples a program $\prog\sim \coder(d)$ intended to satisfy the task description $d$.
-Our objective is to assess the correctness of these implementations $\coder(d)$ without supervision, reference solutions, or access to model internals.
+Our objective is to assess the correctness of these programs $\coder(d)$ without supervision, reference solutions, or access to model internals.